hapify/hapify/docs/en/docs/getting-started/create-boilerplate/step-1-new-channel.md

-!!! abstract "Channel vs. boilerplate ?"
+!!! question "Channel vs boilerplate ?"
-    A channel is a group of templates.
-Most boilerplates only have one channel.
+    A channel is a set of templates.
+Most boilerplates have only one channel.
-    However, a full-stack boilerplate may contain two channels, for the front-end and the back-end templates.
+    However, a full-stack boilerplate can contain two channels, one for front-end templates and one for back-end templates.

-## Run the `init` command
+## Run the command `init`.

-Create a new folder for your project and go to this folder:
+Create a new folder for your project and go to that folder:

 ```bash
 mkdir my-project && cd my-project
 ```

 !!! tip "Tip"
-    You can also start a channel within an existing boilerplate.
+    You can also start a channel in a pre-existing boilerplate.

-Use `init` command to initialize a channel in this folder.
+Use [the command](../../reference/cli.md#init) `init` to initialize a channel in this folder.

 ```bash
 hpf init